Singular-Genomics/G4X-helpers/docs/g4x_helpers/usage.md

   command_name --option_1 VALUE_OPTION_1 --option_2 VALUE_OPTION_2
 ```

-+ `-v host:container` mounts your folder to let the container see your files.
++ `-v host:container` mounts your folder to let the container see your files
-+ `--rm` cleans up the container after it exits.+
++ `--rm` cleans up the container after it exits
 + `ghcr.io/singular-genomics/g4x-helpers:latest` uses the latest version of G4X-helpers

 ### example: using `--resegment` in Docker